-The term 'Title Deed' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Title Deed' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Title deeds are a form of legal documents.
 They are utilized to demonstrate that a person owns a certain property.
 Title deeds are used most often to provide proof of home or vehicle ownership.
 Title deeds might also be given out on other kinds of property.
 Title deeds give owners privileges and legal rights.
 To transfer a property’s ownership to another individual, a title deed is required.

 Title deeds generally come with detailed descriptions of the property to which they are attached.
 They are made specific enough so that they can not be mixed up with other properties.
 They also include the individual’s name who owns the piece of property.
 More than one person can be named as an owner on a title deed.
 Proof that the title deed is recorded with the appropriate office is provided by the presence of an official seal.
 Title deeds are commonly signed by the property owner and a person who witnesses the signature, such as a clerk or area government official.

 Having a title deed does not mean that a person keeps the car in his or her possession.
 You can loan a car to a relative to use, even though they are not on the title.
 If you purchase a car using a loan, then the bank will have the title for its security, even though you would keep the car.
 You might purchase a house and rent it to a tenant.
 Although the tenant would not have the title deed, he or she would still possess and occupy the house.
 The title deed is useful for forcefully retaking possession in any of these scenarios.